Heritage Health Elgin

 Levin & Perconti wants you to know that there are many excellent, quality nursing homes out there, and while you may not be able to fix the bigger issues behind nursing home abuse, there are things you can do to reduce the risk of your loved one coming to harm in assisted living.

-As experts in handling elder abuse and nursing home abuse cases, in Illinois, we’ve seen hundreds of cases of elder abuse, including those involving
+As expert attorneys in handling nursing home abuse cases, in Illinois, we’ve seen hundreds of cases of elder abuse.

 355 Raymond Street

 Heritage Health Elgin is a Medicare-certified facility with 94 beds.
 The facility specializes in Medicare therapy services they call their Rehab-to-Home program, as well as long-term, respite, and hospice care.

 Medicare gives Heritage Health Elgin an impressive Much Above Average rating overall.
 While the facility received a Below Average staffing rating, this is made up for by Much Above Average ratings for quality measures and health inspections.

 Levin & Perconti finds health inspection reports as shared by Medicare to be vital in researching what kind of care is provided at a nursing home.
 You can compare the number and types of deficiencies noted in these reports to help you identify the best of the best when it comes to assisted living care facilities.

 While even the best nursing homes will have a few deficiencies each year, we are pleased to report that Heritage Health Elgin is one of the rare facilities where no deficiencies were found during most recent health inspections.